I’ll preface the following article by clearly stating that I’m not a vet.

-And then he showed that dogs that were vaccinated just once, after the maternal antibodies were gone, were similarly protected when challenged.
+And then he showed that even dogs that were vaccinated just once, after 16 weeks of age, were also protected when challenged.

 Why Every Three Years?

-Dr Richard Ford, Professor of Medicine at North Carolina State University, was a part of that 2003 task force.
-Afterward, he said that the decision to recommend a three year revaccination schedule for core vaccines was a compromise.
+Dr Richard Ford, Professor of Medicine at North Carolina State University, was part of that 2003 task force.
+Afterward, he said that the decision to recommend a three year revaccination schedule for core vaccines was a compromise:

 So, when presented with pretty convincing evidence that vaccines lasted for a lifetime, and certainly as long as seven years or more, the AAHA was only willing to move from annual revaccination to triennial.

-By 2006, vaccine labels had changed to reflect a longer DOI and the AAHA released their revised Canine Vaccine Guidelines.
-These guidelines were updated again in February 2007 to update new information about parvovirus and distemper vaccination.
+By 2006, vaccine labels had changed to reflect a longer DOI.
+That same year, the AAHA released their revised Canine Vaccine Guidelines.

 So What Changed?

-Finally, in 2011, in response to Dr Schultz’s continued repetition of his studies showing lifelong immunity, in virtually every dog, with virtually every core vaccine, the AAHA once more updated their Canine Vaccination Guidelines.
+Finally, in 2011, in response to Dr Schultz’s continued work, the AAHA once more updated their Canine Vaccination Guidelines.

 Don’t Get Too Excited